 I hope this helps answer your questions about coaching and also give you some insight into how I coach.

-If you feel that coaching is what you need, my last piece of advice is to follow your own instincts and work with someone who you connect and feel safe working with.
+If you feel that life coaching is what you need, my last piece of advice is to follow your own instincts and work with someone who you connect and feel safe working with.
 There are thousands upon thousands of coaches out there, and not everyone will feel right for you.
 Although I am an NLP, CBT and ICF trained coach, I won’t even say you should choose someone who is qualified, as I’ve been coached by incredible people who have a natural gift yet who are not formally trained.
 Just because someone is trained doesn’t make them a good coach or the right coach for you.
 You’ll know who feels right and who doesn’t, so trust those feelings.

 Of course, if you’d like to see if we click, you can book a free Discovery Call here and we can talk more.